 However, we have not lost sight of the need for regeneration on our doorstep.
 Where our founders were keen to alleviate the pressure the New Towns movement placed on the Hemel Hempstead’s housing supply, today we recognise that affordable housing must be available for the town to continue to thrive.

-Since our involvement with the renovation of local landmark the Kodak Tower (2009) Hightown has developed over 580 new homes in Dacorum, with still more to come (275 currently under construction and 148 in the pipeline).
+Since our involvement with the renovation of local landmark the Kodak Tower (2009) Hightown has developed over 700 new homes in Dacorum, with still more to come.

 This 900 home programme includes our largest land-led project: the Heart of Maylands, a new community hub that will provide 130 new homes alongside new shops, a public square and church/community centre.